 Information on shares and shareholders' rights.
 In general, issuers must provide shareholders with all information necessary to exercise their rights.
 Specific publication obligations exist, for example, relating to information on shareholders' meetings, dividend payments, the issue of new shares and changes in the rights attached to the shares.

 German Corporate Governance Code.
 German stock corporations listed on the regulated market must publish a yearly declaration on whether they comply with the recommendations of the German Corporate Governance Code and explain any non-compliance with such recommendations.

-Obligations for issuers whose shares are listed on unregulated markets may exist under the terms and conditions of the relevant stock exchange in special segments (for example, entry standard in Frankfurt or m:access in Munich).
-This includes in the case of the entry standard the disclosure of certain information comparable to the ad hoc publicity obligations (de facto ad hoc publicity), the publication of a yearly calendar as well as the publication of audited annual financial statements (and, if applicable, the consolidated annual financial statements) and half-yearly financial statements on the internet.
+The prohibition of insider dealing and market abuse also applies to the unregulated market.
+Further obligations for issuers whose shares are listed on unregulated markets may exist under the terms and conditions of the relevant stock exchange in special segments (for example, Entry Standard in Frankfurt or m:access in Munich).
+This includes in the case of the Entry Standard the disclosure of certain information comparable to the ad hoc publicity obligations (de facto ad hoc publicity), the publication of a yearly calendar as well as the publication of audited annual financial statements (and, if applicable, the consolidated annual financial statements) and half-yearly financial statements on the internet.
 The annual financial statements (and, if applicable, the consolidated annual financial statements) must be prepared either: